minisbett/osu-resize/README.md

 # osu-resize
 An image tool that allowed osu skinners to automaically resize @2x textures to their smaller size.
-This program was requested by my girlfriend who does very much with osu! skinning.
+This program was requested by someone who does very much with osu! skinning.

 # How do I use it?